springfall2008/batpred/docs/config-yml-settings.md

 you will be away for (including today).
 The number will count down by 1 day at midnight until it gets back to zero.
 When holiday days left are non-zero, the holiday mode is active.

-When holiday mode is active the historical load data will be taken from yesterdays data (1 day ago) rather than from the **days_previous** setting in apps.yaml.
+When holiday mode is active the historical load data will be taken from yesterday's data (1 day ago) rather than from the **days_previous** setting in apps.yaml.
 This means Predbat will adjust more quickly to the new usage pattern.

 If you have been away for a longer period of time (more than your normal days_previous setting) then obviously it's going